 Not all meditations give the same results.
 The style of meditation I’m talking about in this post is Vedic Meditation or Mantra-Style meditation where you’re provided with a mantra unique to you, and you use it as a tool to get into a meditative ‘state’.

-I’ve heard plenty of arguments against using this style of meditation and I think these arguments come from people who resist the lengthy training involved, and less about religion.
+I’ve heard plenty of arguments against using this style of meditation.
+I think these arguments come from people who resist the lengthy training involved, and less about religion.

-While internet guided meditations can help you do this, none compare to the research proving mantra-style meditation holds extensive cognitive and physiological benefits that other style aren’t accounted for.
+While internet guided meditations can help you do this, none compare to the extensive cognitive and physiological benefits.

 Fact # 1 – You Gain Momentum